 Bartholomew and the Oobleck

-It is part of the Bartholomew Cubbins series and is a This fantasy is a hardcover edition that was published by Random House for Young Readers on October 12, 1949 and has 56 pages.
+It is part of the Bartholomew Cubbins series and is a fantasy that was published by Random House for Young Readers on October 12, 1949 and has 56 pages.

 Explore it on Goodreads or Amazon.